n3wt0n/BlogPosts/010 - Azure DevOps Environments - Intro.md

 Environments basically represent a group of resources for a Pipeline, and allow you to map your organization physical or virtual environments like “development”, “staging”, “production”, etc, into Azure DevOps.

-And while ean nvironment at its core is a grouping of resources, the resources themselves represent actual deployment targets.
+And while environment at its core is a grouping of resources, the resources themselves represent actual deployment targets.

 At the time of writing, there are 2 types of resources you can use in Environments: Kubernetes clusters and Virtual Machines.
 Other resource types, like Azure WebApp, Databases, etc are coming soon.